sjetalpuria/sjetalpuria/README.md

 - 👋 Hi, I’m @sjetalpuria
 - 👀 I’m interested in UX/UI & Front-end coding
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning ReactJS in depth
 - 💞️ I’m looking to collaborate on team
 - 📫 How to reach me shivani.jetalpuria@gmail.com